NIRSpec Multi-Object Spectroscopy

 See also: NIRSpec MOS Wavelength Ranges and Gaps.

 In the MOS mode, there are gaps in spectral coverage caused by the physical distance between the 2 detectors, referred to as detector wavelength gaps.
 The range of wavelengths lost in the gap differs for different shutters in the MSA since the spectra from different shutters map to different locations on the detectors.
-Unlike fixed slits (FS) and integral field unit (IFU) observations, which suffer wavelength gap losses only in the R ~ 2,700 high spectral resolution mode, all grating and filter combinations in the MOS mode have shutters that lose wavelengths to the gap.
+Unlike fixed slit (FS) and integral field unit (IFU) observations, which suffer wavelength gap losses only in the R ~ 2,700 high spectral resolution mode, all grating and filter combinations in the MOS mode have shutters that lose wavelengths to the gap.

 The detector wavelength gap discussed here is due to the detector gap and not from the gap between quadrants of the MSA (both gaps are shown in Figure 3).